Alejogb1/job-board/blog-data/why-does-distinitprocessgroup-hang-when-training-an-ml-model-across-multiple-gpus.md

 id: "why-does-distinitprocessgroup-hang-when-training-an-ml-model-across-multiple-gpus"
 ---

-Let's unpack the frustrating scenario of `dist.init_process_group()` hanging during multi-gpu model training.
+the frustrating scenario of `dist.init_process_group()` hanging during multi-gpu model training.
 I've certainly been there, staring at a frozen console after launching a script, feeling like I've missed some crucial detail.
 It's usually not a single, easily identifiable problem, but rather a confluence of factors that can lead to this deadlock.
 The `dist.init_process_group()` function, as we know, is the gateway to distributed training in PyTorch (and similar libraries), and when it gets stuck, the entire distributed setup grinds to a halt.
 Let's dive into the common culprits based on my past experiences battling these issues.

 First, the function’s core purpose is to establish communication channels between the various processes that constitute your distributed training setup.
 This involves a rendezvous point where each process waits to connect with all others.
 If any process fails to connect to this rendezvous point, or if one or more processes don't arrive at that point, the function hangs indefinitely, waiting for all participants.